hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 **ma klama lo zarci**
 Who goes-to the market?
-"Who goes to the market?"
+“Who goes to the market?”

 **xu do nelci lo gerku**
 [yes/no] you like the dog
-"Do you like the dog?"
+“Do you like the dog?”

 ### Negation